 It’s the end of the week, you’re on your third cup of coffee, and you're counting down the minutes till 5 p.m. clock-off, so you finally get some time to yourself.
 Sound familiar?
 But as much as we glamorise the idea of “hustling hard,” spending most of the week busy and frustrated can not only pose long-term effects, but also has the potential to effect your professional performance.
 As busy as work can get, adding mindfulness into your workday doesn’t have to require a lot of time, or,even have to take place in a yoga studio.
+So, to find out practical ways we can take some time for ourselves—even with a full inbox—we asked holistic life strategist, Simonne Lee, for her expert tips.

 "One of the things I share with my clients is to remind themselves to open the ‘feel good’ door a couple of times throughout their day.
 It’s simple techniques that change your day from black and white into full HD colour and all it takes is a couple minutes a few times a day.
 Lee says.
 She also adds "Instead of getting into the habit of having bleak days at work, take a couple minutes out of your day and open the door to invite those ‘good vibes’ into your day."
 Read on for Lee's step-by-step guide to three easy exercises to try, and worth bookmarking for your next deadline.